Skip to content

 79. High Conservation Value (HCV) management and monitoring plans available?

-The company's high conservation value (HCV) management and monitoring plan is available in the FMP.
-However, the information is self-reported.
+The company's high conservation value (HCV) management and monitoring plan is available in its forest management plan report.
+However, this information is not externally verified.

 80. Commitment to the High Carbon Stock (HCS) Approach?